-From deep grief, to tragic rage, to my first glimmers of hope, ‘And So I Go On’
+From deep grief, to tragic rage, to my first glimmers of hope,

-is a deeply moving tribute to the man I loved; it is so much
+"And So I Go On" is a deeply moving tribute to the man I loved.

-more than I had hoped it would be.
+It is so much more than I had hoped it would be.

-Jonathan Talberg, conductor, CSU Bob Cole Conservatory Choir
+— Jonathan Talberg, conductor, CSU Bob Cole Conservatory Choir

 To commission Todd or Jake to write for your orchestra or choir, use the contact form on the About page of this site.